Gary Winkel: Life and career

 After retiring from CUNY, Winkel worked for 12 years as a Biostatistician with the Icahn School of Medicine at Mount Sinai on cancer research, having earlier in his career consulted on research and design at Bellevue Hospital in New York City.
-Winkel was vital to the behavioral cancer research at Mount Sinai.
-He brought his sophistication with a wide range of cutting edge statistical techniques to interdisciplinary research on how individuals and families cope with illness and to field studies in cancer prevention, awareness, risk, and detection.
+Winkel was important to the behavioral cancer research at Mount Sinai.
+He brought his refinement with a wide range of forefront statistical techniques to interdisciplinary research on how individuals and families cope with illness and to field studies in cancer prevention, awareness, risk, and detection.
 In addition to providing biostatistical consultation, he was key to advancing research design, specifically field research in environmental psychology.

 The range of Winkel’s work is extraordinary.
 He was the author of several books including Perception of Neighborhood Change (1978), Black Families in White Neighborhoods: Experiences and Attitudes (1974), and Social capital formation in low income housing.
 New York: Housing Environments Research Group of the Center for Human Environments, City University of New York (with Susan Saegert, 1997), as well as co-author of the first environmental psychology textbook An Introduction to Environmental Psychology (with William Ittelson, Harold Proshansky, and Leann Rivlin).
 Among numerous scientific articles that also emerged from Winkel’s research at the Housing Environments Research Group is “Crime, Social Capital, and Community” in the American Journal of Community Psychology (with Susan Saegert, 2004).
 Among the more than seventy-five journal articles and book chapters he has authored are those published in journals as diverse as Architecture and Behavior and Arthritis and Rheumatism.

 Winkel died on January 6, 2025, at the age of 86.
 Winkel is survived by his wife, Dr. Rachel Lynn Manes, and their son, Marc.
-Winkel was an avid cook who took great joy in providing beautifully prepared French cuisine for his family.
+Winkel was a cook who enjoyed providing French cuisine for his family.
 His love for and knowledge of art history was unmatched.
 He was a member of the New York Philharmonic and an active participant at Dizzy’s Jazz Club performances.
-He was also a proud member of the Democratic party and ardently supported social causes that promoted women.
+He was also a member of the Democratic party and supported social causes that promoted women.
 His record of contributing to the betterment of people from all walks of life and, in particular, helping them learn how to think analytically was truly remarkable.
 Winkel’s legacy, his generous gifts of teaching and learning, lives on indefinitely in his family, colleagues, students, and friends.